-Class Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China
+Class-Action Lawsuit Claims TikTok Steals Kids' Data And Sends It To China

 Under the Illinois biometric law, the minimum penalty is $1,000 per instance that identifying data was taken without someone's consent.
 If it is proven that the covert theft was reckless, the penalty can go up to $5,000 per violation.

-According to market research firm Sensor Tower, TikTok has been downloaded more than 180 million times in the U.S.
+According to market research firm Sensor Tower, TikTok has been downloaded more than 180 million times in the United States.

 Lawsuit looms over potential sale to Microsoft

 What kind of exposure Microsoft would have to pending litigation will likely be part of the software giant's review ahead of an official offer to buy the app.
-But lawyers involved in the case say the lawsuit is not likely to dissuade Microsoft, a company valued at $1.5 trillion.
+But lawyers involved in the case said the lawsuit is not likely to dissuade Microsoft, a company valued at $1.5 trillion.

 Some lawyers involved in the lawsuit predicted that a settlement would be reached before any sale of TikTok is completed and that TikTok may be in a rush to resolve the suits to make itself "more sellable."